Adding or Dropping a Course

-- Withdrawing from a course renders the student ineligible for the Dean’s List and Dean’s Circle for that semester, and for CGS merit scholarships.
+- Withdrawing from a course renders students ineligible for the Dean’s List and Dean’s Circle for that semester, and for CGS merit scholarships.

-- When a student withdraws from a class, he or she must discuss with an academic advisor how it affects the student’s eligibility to continue into the junior year from CGS and graduation from BU.
+- When students withdraw from a class, they must discuss with an academic advisor how it affects their eligibility to continue into the junior year from CGS and graduation from BU.

 - CGS students who withdraw from a core course are required to make up the course before continuing into their junior year.